 Razer — Green, Orange, Yellow, Opto-Mechanical

-Razer is a phenom in the world of gaming gear and mechanical keyboards are no different.
-When supply problems with Cherry MX switches hit in the mid-2010s, Razer began manufacturing its own switches, which now make up the bulk of its keyboard lineup, including the stellar BlackWidow range.
+Razer is a phenom in the world of gaming gear, and mechanical keyboards are no different.
+When supply problems with Cherry MX switches hit in the mid-2010s, Razer began manufacturing its own switches, making up the bulk of its keyboard lineup, including the stellar BlackWidow range.

 Green, Yellow, and Orange offer 80 million keystroke lifecycles per key and have off-center placement for RGB backlight LEDs.

 The Opto-Mechanical switch is quite different.
 It employs an optical sensor that’s triggered when the key is pressed.
 It allows for what Razer claims to be the fastest actuation of any switch and even greater durability.
 Those switches are rated for up to 100 million keystrokes.